CartoDB/carto-workshop/03-cartography/exercises/got.md

 }
 ```

+> Rivers and roads were styled based on zoom.

 * Hit on APPLY

 ![rivers](img/got-rivers.png)

 ### 6. The Ice Wall and beyond <a name="wall"></a>

-* In order to create a 2.5 effect, follow these instructions:
+* In order to create a 2.5D effect, follow these instructions:
   1. Click on the *The Ice Wall* layer and go to the ANALYSIS tab
   2. Click on ADD ANALYSIS button to add a new analysis
   2. Select *Create Areas of influence*